spidasoftware/schema/doc/README.md

 All of the specific endpoints in our APIs are described in the [apis](apis) folder.

 We have two main kinds of APIs: RPC and REST.
+We also expose a WFS service using geoserver.

 ## RPC API